 Apart from the glorious backstory and as always from Curtis, it is a beautifully proportioned chair and extremely comfortable too.

-Minimum four day class: Typically 9am – 4pm.
+Minimum five day class: Typically 9am – 4pm.

 Skill level required: Beginner +